raythree/redux-action-binder/README.md

 // actions.js
 import actionBinder from 'redux-action-binder';

-// typically you'll be loading all redux modules to create your combined reducer: import * as login from './login';
+// extract actions from all modules import * as login from './login';
 import * as auth from './auth';
 import * as posts from './posts';